On Robustness in Optimization-Based Constrained Iterative Learning Control: Introduction

 An interior point based OB-ILC algorithm is presented in \cite{mishra2010optimization}.
 Methods based on the successive projection algorithm are presented in \cite{chu2010iterative} and \cite{chen2019generalized} for the input and input/output constrained cases respectively.
 Sequential quadratic programming and norm-optimal type algorithms are proposed in \cite{schollig2009optimization} and \cite{amann1996iterative}, respectively.
-Many of these references provide no analysis results; even in those that do, the guarantees only cover the nominal case without process noise or model mismatch.
+However, the constrained convergence analyses provided in these works only cover the nominal case without process noise or model mismatch.

 Sufficient conditions for robustness of unconstrained gradient descent based and norm-optimal ILC are derived in \cite{owens2009robust} and \cite{barton2010norm} respectively.
 Sufficient conditions for stability under structured uncertainty are derived in \cite{moon1998robust,van2009iterative} for the unconstrained case and in \cite{son2015robust} for the input constrained case using robust control techniques.
-A constrained nonlinear programming approach with $0$-th order corrections is presented in \cite{baumgartner2020zero} including convergence results with approximate sensitivities.
-In a separate non-ILC context, input constrained feedback optimization of power systems using a combination of monotone operator theory and robust control techniques is presented in \cite{colombino2019towards}.
+More recently, \cite{chen2021iterative} provides results for constrained robust convergence under the assumption of inactive constraints and without non-repetitive noise.
+In \cite[Chapter 12.3]{owens2016ilcbook}, constrained convergence results are presented for two cases where: 1) the constraints are met exactly, but system measurements are not leveraged, leading to a non-robust controller, 2) system measurements are utilized in the ILC update, but the constraints are only asymptotically met.
+A constrained nonlinear programming approach with $0$-th order corrections is presented in \cite{baumgartner2020zero} and includes convergence results with approximate sensitivities, providing difficult-to-verify sufficient conditions and without noise.
+In a separate non-ILC context, input constrained feedback optimization of power systems is presented in \cite{colombino2019towards}, but output constraints, nor noise are considered.Therefore, there is a gap in the existing literature for treating input/output constrained robust convergence with constraint satisfaction guarantees in the presence of active constraints, non-repeating process noise, and modeling error.